RodrigoIde42/NLW_Journey_Java/README.md

 # Greetings Coders!

-I made this repository following the Next Level Week Journey from day 1 until now(currently on day 2).
+I made this repository following the Next Level Week Journey from day 1 to day 3, now I'll continue to improve some things in my code following the challenges they added for us at the final day.

 ## Technologies
 This code is being made using Java as main language, but I'm also using Spring Boot, and some other dependencies, like